S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-12-31-Playing-with-OffensiveNim.md

 Dropping a binary in this directory enables us to execute code without restrictions.
 We can simply place one of the tools mentioned above (not the `MSBuild.exe` or `Rundll32.exe` based ones) in the folder and execute any Powershell command without restrictions because we are also bypassing `Constrained Language Mode`.
 So far so easy, no new techniques or toolings.

 Fun fact: a writeble PATH variable folder location allows a local privilege escalation on the affected clients.
 The `C:\oracle\java\bin` path was writable and included in the PATH environment variables in this case.
 You can find this vulnerability with a simple <a href="https://gist.github.com/wdormann/eb714d1d935bf454eb419a34be266f6f">script</a>.
-If you place a DLL in that directory, which is not located anywhere on the disk but which is demanded by for example a windows service and executed with `NT-Authority\SYSTEM` rights you can gain a system shell.
+If you place a DLL in that directory, which is not located anywhere on the disk but which is demanded by for example a windows service and executed with `NT-Authority\SYSTEM` rights you may gain a system shell.
+In addition this service must act on the default DLL search order.
 Some publicy known DLLs to exploit this vulnarbility are:

+* CDPSvc.dll - Connected Devices Platform Service (CDPSvc) - <a href="http://zeifan.my/security/eop/2019/11/05/windows-service-host-process-eop.html">http://zeifan.my/security/eop/2019/11/05/windows-service-host-process-eop.html</a>
+* WptsExtensions.dll - Windows 10 Task Scheduler service - <a href="https://remoteawesomethoughts.blogspot.com/2019/05/windows-10-task-schedulerservice.html">https://remoteawesomethoughts.blogspot.com/2019/05/windows-10-task-schedulerservice.html</a>
+* wlanhlp.dll - Windows Server 2008R2 - 2019 NetMan DLL Hijacking <a href="https://itm4n.github.io/windows-server-netman-dll-hijacking/">https://itm4n.github.io/windows-server-netman-dll-hijacking/</a>

+---
+**Update**

+Thank you <a href="https://twitter.com/itm4n">itm4n</a> for the clarification.
+I previously wrote that the following three DLL names are vulnerable.
+This is not the case, since the default DLL search order is not being used here.
+Those following three can only be loaded from the SYSTEM32 directory.

+---

 * windowscoredeviceinfo.dll - loaded whenever an Update Session is created - <a href="https://github.com/itm4n/UsoDllLoader">itm4ns UsoDllLoader</a>
 * phoneinfo.dll - windows problem reporting service - <a href="https://github.com/sailay1996/WerTrigger">sailay1996s WerTrigger</a>
 * Ualapi.dll - Fax Service - <a href="https://github.com/ionescu007/faxhell">ionescu007s faxhell</a>

-The only usable list I found so far containing DLL-names to exploit this kind of vulnerability is <a href="https://github.com/sailay1996/awesome_windows_logical_bugs/blob/master/FileWrite2system.txt">here</a>.
+If someone of you knows about more vulnerable services / DLL Hijack possibilities - feel free to DM me.

 ## Playing with OffensiveNim